Dongckim/dongckim.github.io/_pages/about.md

 ---
 title: About Me
-layout: collection
+layout: single
-permalink: /portfolio/
+permalink: /about/
-collection: portfolio
+collection: about
 entries_layout: grid
 classes: wide
 ---